 How can I find out about the laws concerning animal chiropractic for my state?

-For a complete list of both the Chiropractic and Veterinary boards in all 50 states to include Canada, please click here to download now.
+You may want to contact your chiropractic or veterinarian board and ask what the laws are but keep in mind that many states may not even know.
 We understand that the legalities are a concern particularly with the Chiropractors so we have also included a class on “Ethics and Legalities” that will cover this issue and your concerns.
-Please keep in mind that we do have animal chiropractors in all 50 states.